BieremaBoyzProgramming/bbpPairings/README.txt

 indicate the floating direction of the player on the previous and next-to-previous rounds, respectively (U for upfloat, D for downfloat).

-BBP Pairing has the additional option to generate checklist files while generating or checking tournaments, not just when pairing individual rounds.
+BBP Pairings has the additional option to generate checklist files while generating or checking tournaments, not just when pairing individual rounds.
 In this case, the tables for all of the rounds are put into the same file, with round number indications appearing between them.